jaegertracing/documentation/content/docs/next-release/performance-tuning.md

 ## Client (Tracer) settings

+{{< warning >}}
+Jaeger clients have been retired.
+Please use the OpenTelemetry SDKs.
+{{< /warning >}}

 The Jaeger Clients are built to have minimal effect to the instrumented application.
 As such, it has conservative defaults that might not be suitable for all cases.
 Note that Jaeger Clients can be configured programmatically or via [environment variables](../client-features/).

 ### Adjust the sampling configuration

 Together, the `JAEGER_SAMPLER_TYPE` and `JAEGER_SAMPLER_PARAM` specify how often traces should be "sampled", ie, recorded and sent to the Jaeger backend.
-For applications generating a large number of spans, setting the sampling type to `probabilistic` and the value to `0.001` (the default) will cause traces to be reported with a 1/1000th chance.
+For applications generating many spans, setting the sampling type to `probabilistic` and the value to `0.001` (the default) will cause traces to be reported with a 1/1000th chance.
 Note that the sampling decision is made at the root span and propagated down to all child spans.

 For applications with low to medium traffic, setting the sampling type to `const` and value to `1` will cause all spans to be reported.
 Similarly, tracing can be disabled by setting the value to `0`, while context propagation will continue to work.

 Some Clients support the setting `JAEGER_DISABLED` to completely disable the Jaeger Tracer.
 This is recommended only if the Tracer is behaving in a way that causes problems to the instrumented application, as it will not propagate the context to the downstream services.

 {{< info >}}
-We recommend to set your clients to use the [`remote` sampling strategy](../sampling/#remote-sampling), so that admins can centrally set the concrete sampling strategy for each service.
+We recommend setting your clients/SDKs to use the [`remote` sampling strategy](../sampling/#remote-sampling), so that admins can centrally set the concrete sampling strategy for each service.
 {{< /info >}}

 ### Increase in-memory queue size